MarcoSong1/cse15l-lab-reports/lab-report-2-week4.md

 `newArray[arr.length - i - 1]` will have index 4 - 3 - 1 = 0; We have not assign any value to `newArray[0]`, thus by dedault `arr[3]` will be `0`.
 After this iteration, `arr` becomes `{0,0,0,0}`.

 After all iterations inside the for loop, the `arr` will be `{0,0,0,0}`, which is our returned value.
-By the buggy code, the functionality did not reverse the input array correctly.
+By the buggy code, the buggy code functionality did not reverse the input array correctly.
 As we can see, the function reversed the elements of the input array `arr` itself by changing `arr[i]` value from `newArray[arr.length - i - 1]`, which is an uninitialized value (by default, 0).
 It returns the modified input array `arr` rather than the `newArray`.

 Fixed code: